amtzespinosa/amtzespinosa.github.io/_posts/2023-07-16-bwapp-2023-walkthrough.md

 #### Low

 This is the last part of the URL: `/directory_traversal_1.php?page=/etc/passwd`.
-THe page displays a message that, according to the URL is written in a document: `message.txt`.
+The page displays a message that, according to the URL is written in a document: `message.txt`.
 Now, let's try to change it to another document: `/etc/passwd`.

 As soon as we change it and hit `Enter`, we can see the content inside the `/etc/passwd` file.